 An architecture career at a glance

-- Starting salaries of £18,000 to £22,000, rising to up to £45,000 once qualified.
+- A starting salary of £15,000-£22,000, rising to £45,000 once qualified.

 - Qualify via degree, apprenticeship or previous work experience.